Kong/kubernetes-ingress-controller/docs/concepts/deployment.md

 `kong-proxy` service would point to the ports of the Kong container in the above deployment.

-Since each pod contains a controller and a Kong container, scalling out simply requires horizontally scalling this deployment to handle more traffic or to add redundancy in the infrastructure.
+Since each pod contains a controller and a Kong container, scaling out simply requires horizontally scaling this deployment to handle more traffic or to add redundancy in the infrastructure.

 #### With a Database